 § C6-13.
 Sale of tax delinquent property.
+Amended 12-6-2022 by Res.
+2022-03]

-A list of all property on which the Town taxes have not been paid and water and sewage charges which have not been paid and which are in arrears as provided by § C6-12 of this Charter shall be turned over by the Town Clerk to the official of the county responsible for the sale of tax delinquent property as provided in state law.
+A list of all property on which the Town taxes have not been paid and water and sewage charges which have not been paid and which are in arrears as provided by § C6-12 of this Charter shall be turned over by the Town to the official of the county responsible for the sale of tax delinquent property as provided in state law.
 All property listed thereon shall, if necessary, be sold for taxes by this county official, in the manner prescribed by state law.